How to Crate Train a Puppy the Gentle Way

 Crate training works when the crate is always a good place — introduced slowly, paired with food and chews, never used as punishment, and built up at your puppy's pace.
 Want a complete puppy plan that ties crate training in with house training and manners?
 Explore our reward-based programs, and take the free 60-second quiz to find the best starting point for your dog.

-Home Alone — Separation Confidence Method is the reward-based, step-by-step program built for exactly this.
+Home Alone — Separation Confidence Method is our step-by-step audio programme for separation anxiety.
 A 12-lesson audio program that teaches your dog to relax when you leave — no punishment, no panic, just science-backed graduated exposure.

 See Home Alone — Separation Confidence Method →